UviDTE-FPSoC/CycloneVSoC-time-measurements/code/Baremetal/HPS-to-FPGA_PL330DMAC/README.md

 The memory in the FPGA has the following characteristics:
 * Implemented using embedded 10kB memory blocks.
 * Size = 256kB, the maximum power of two feasible in DE1-SoC board.
 * Connected by default to position 0 of the HPS-FPGA bridge (starts at 0xC0000000).
-The memory can be changed easyly to hang from the Lightweight HPS-FPGA bridge using Qsys.
+The memory can be changed easly to hang from the Lightweight HPS-FPGA bridge using Qsys.
 * Data_size is 128-bit by default.
 When hanging from the HPS-FPGA bridge, the size of the bridge and/or this memory can be changed to 64-bit or 32-bit.
 When hanging from the Lightweight HPS-FPGA bridge the size should be 32-bit.

 Each transfer is repeated by default 100 times and the following statistics are calculated for each combination of the aforementioned parameters: